 Results: Compare results to the Canadian Drinking Water Guidelines.
 The Canadian Guideline should give a result very close to the 1 mg/L guideline; a darker colour means that the water Does Not meet Canadian Drinking Water Guidelines.

 Safe Handling of Materials

 Caution must be taken at all times when handling any chemicals.
 Although this test is safe to use in any area, please be cautious with the materials supplied.

 What is Copper and why do we test for it?

-However, the main source of copper comes from household plumbing especially when the water is corrosive.
-As the copper levels in the water treatment plant is generally acceptable compliance with the Copper Guideline is generally achieved by controlling the corrosiveness of the water in the treatment plant.
+However, the main source of copper comes from household plumbing, especially when the water is corrosive.
+As the copper levels in the water treatment plant are generally acceptable, compliance with the Copper Guideline is generally achieved by controlling the corrosiveness of the water in the treatment plant.
 The corrosiveness of water towards copper is generally highest when the water is acidic (pH less than 7, see pH Test), the Alkalinity is low (see Alkalinity Test), and the Hardness is low (see Hardness Test).